Free guide to help you decide which helmet camera is right for you.

 It also has the added advantage of being a lot more stealthy than a head mounted camera, which can provoke hostility from some.

-Find out more about the Cycliq Fly 12 Front 1080p Camera and 400 lumen Bike Light from Amazon (Includes 16GB SD Card), or check out the best prices below from around the web.
+Find out more about the Cycliq Fly 12 CE from Amazon, or check out the best prices below from around the web.

 Cycliq Fly6 rear light / camera